Disney is giving Splash Mountain a new name in 2024

-LAKE BUENA VISTA, Fla.
-(WFLA) – Splash Mountain will have a new name — and a completely new look — at Disney Parks in 2024.
+LAKE BUENA VISTA, FL (WFLA) – Splash Mountain will have a new name — and a completely new look — at Disney Parks in 2024.

 On Friday, the Disney Parks Blog revealed new details of the “reimagined” ride, which will be themed after Disney’s animated film “The Princess and the Frog.”
 The revamped attraction, scheduled to open at Disney World’s Magic Kingdom and Disneyland in late 2024, will be known as Tiana’s Bayou Adventure.